dotnet/iot/samples/bmp280-sensor-azure-iot-hub/Readme.md

 ## Remote Debugging

-To enable remote debugging on Raspberry Pi make sure following below steps.
+If you're using [VS Code](http://code.visualstudio.com) to enable remote debugging on Raspberry Pi make sure following below steps.

 * [Remote debugging with VS Code on Windows to a Raspberry Pi using .NET Core on ARM](https://www.hanselman.com/blog/remote-debugging-with-vs-code-on-windows-to-a-raspberry-pi-using-net-core-on-arm)